Starting your examination

 Toilet breaks should only be allowed to learners who have a toilet pass issued by their learning manager.
 Learners are advised to go to the toilet before the start of the exam.

 If you are caught cheating or attempting to cheat you will be reported to the examination board (this is called ‘misconduct’).
 We have a legal responsibility to report all cases of misconduct.
 In nearly all cases you will face disqualification.

 If you disrupt or disturb an examination by any means this is also considered ‘misconduct’ and you will be reported to the examination board in the same way.
 In nearly all cases you will be disqualified.

 Please be aware that misconduct can lead to disqualification from several examinations, even if they are with other boards.
-This will be at the discretion of the examination boards concerned and is not decided by Hillcrest School.
+This will be at the discretion of the examination boards concerned and is not decided by The Link Academy.
 You may also be charged by the school in order to recover the costs we have incurred.

 Examples of misconduct:

 - Being in possession of a mobile phone or electronic device, even if it is switched off